Zamiell/speed-mod/README.md

 * Betrayal is now a take.
 You can also use it to lock in devil deals if needed.
 * Dry Baby is now always a take.
 * You might not want to bomb out of certain boss rooms that you normally do.
-For example, Monstro II has a long death animation and most racers bomb out of his room on the Cathedral.
+For example, Monstro II has a long death animation and most racers bomb out of his room on The Cathedral.
 But now, if you have high DPS, you might not want to waste the bomb.

 ## Full List of Changes